seancorfield/seancorfield.github.io/source/_posts/2018-12-19-atom-chlorine.markdown

 But it has been frustrating that ProtoREPL hasn't been getting a huge amount of love lately.
-Two releases immediately after that Conj, eleven in the first half of 2017, and just three since then.
+Two releases immediately after that Conj, eleven in the first half of 2017, and just three since then (in a year and a half).
 With the advent of Clojure 1.10 and [REBL](https://github.com/cognitect-labs/REBL-distro), I wanted to extend ProtoREPL so I could integrate REBL into my workflow, so I forked it and hacked in `inspect-block` and `inspect-top-block` functionality (see the